JasonDejonckheere/Car-Dealership-website/README.md

-An **frontend only** website made for school after learning Web Frontend Basics & Advanced.
+A **frontend only** website made for school after learning Web Frontend Basics & Advanced.

 Used:
 * HTML